arya2004/auto-express/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Suggest an idea for this project
-title: "[Feature] Short description of the feature"
+title: '[Feature] Short description of the feature'
 labels: enhancement
 assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**